astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 Thank you for contributing to `xyLOGIX.Core.Extensions`.

-This repository contains a proprietary .NET Framework 4.8 / C# 7.3 module that extends the .NET Base Class Library and Windows Forms with defensive, heavily documented utility methods, action classes, dynamic helpers, provider infrastructure, and NUnit test coverage.
+This repository contains a proprietary .NET Framework 4.8 / C# 7.3 module that extends the .NET Base Class Library and Windows Forms with defensive, heavily documented utility methods, fluent action classes, dynamic helpers, provider infrastructure, and NUnit test coverage.

 ## Important licensing and header notice